 DSL – high priority substance with intermediate potential for exposure

-MOCA was no included in other Canadian government chemical listings reviewed[13,14]
+MOCA was not included in other Canadian government chemical listings reviewed[19,20,21]

 MOCA is primarily used as a curing agent for polyurethane elastomers and epoxy resins.
 It has been used in research laboratories as a model compound for studying carcinogens.[2,7]

-In Canada, MOCA is primarily used as a curing agent for polyurethane prepolymers.
+As of 2005 in Canada, MOCA was primarily used as a curing agent for polyurethane prepolymers.
 These prepolymers were used to make specialized, castable polyurethane products such as industrial tires and rollers, shock absorption pads, conveyor belting, sport boots, roller skate wheels, cameras, computers, electrical components and wear-resistant industrial products.
 Newer information on Canadian uses was not found.

 Canadian Production and Trade

 MOCA was not being produced in Canada in 2000, and new evidence for its production was not found.
 In the same year, Canada imported 100 to 1000 tonnes of MOCA.

-No export/import data on MOCA was included in the TradeMap database.
+No export or import data on MOCA was included in the TradeMap database.

 The most important route of occupational exposure to MOCA is dermal absorption, followed by inhalation and ingestion.

-The main occupations exposed include workers involved in the manufacture of MOCA and in polyurethane and epoxy production where MOCA is used as a curing agent.[2,4] MOCA has been detected on a number of workplace surfaces in MOCA and polyurethane production plants, suggesting potential dermal exposure for workers.[4,7] In a polyurethane factory, MOCA was detected in the air in areas where it was melted and used, indicating that chemical mixers and moulders would have the highest inhalation exposure to MOCA.
+The main occupations exposed to MOCA include workers involved in its manufacture and in producing polyurethane and epoxy where MOCA is used as a curing agent.[2,7] MOCA has been detected on a number of workplace surfaces in MOCA and polyurethane production plants, which suggests potential dermal exposure for workers.[7,28] In a polyurethane factory, MOCA was detected in the air in areas where it was melted and used, indicating that chemical mixers and moulders would have the highest inhalation exposure to MOCA.

-MOCA is not a naturally-occurring chemical, so any found in the environment is from industrial releases or spills.[7,18] Sources of environmental exposure include dermal exposure to contaminated soil and ingestion of root vegetables grown in contaminated soil.
+MOCA is not a naturally-occurring chemical, so any found in the environment is from industrial releases or spills.[22,28] Sources of environmental exposure include dermal exposure to contaminated soil and ingesting root vegetables grown in contaminated soil.

 Once released, MOCA will strongly adsorb to organic matter in soil or in sediment.
-Because of its low solubility in water, contamination of groundwater and surface water is unlikely.[4,7]
+Because of its low solubility in water, contamination of groundwater and surface water is unlikely.[4,28]

-Para-occupational exposures may occur for family members of workers exposed to MOCA.
+Para-occupational exposures may occur in family members of workers exposed to MOCA.

-Although trace amounts of unreacted MOCA may be present in some plastic products, because of MOCA’s high molecular weight and low volatility, exposure in consumers is expected to be very low.
+Trace amounts of unreacted MOCA may be present in some plastic products, however because MOCA has a high molecular weight and low volatility, exposure in consumers is expected to be very low.

 No household products are listed as containing MOCA in the Household Products Database from the United States.

 A search of Environment Canada's National Pollutant Release Inventory (NPRI) database yielded the following results on current potential for exposure to MOCA in Canada: